vanyle/ASG/docs/reference.md

 - `setvar(key: string, value: string)`: Set a variable like the current layout.
 This is used to configure build options.
 - `read_data(filename: string)`: Read the file named `filename` inside the `data` folder and return its content.
 Return an empty string if the file does not exist.
 - `read_csv(filename: string)`: Read the file named `filename` inside the `data` folder and return its content as a table of table for every row of the CSV.

-### Upcoming functions

-_These functions will be available in a future release_

 - `parse_html(s: string)`: Parse the HTML inside s and return a table with the headings and their content.
 Useful for building summaries.

-Note that the API is not stable yet and functions might get renamed for consistency.

 ### Lua functions